-5.3 Configuring the Web Server to Use the HTTPS Protocol
+5.3.3 Manually Configuring WebLogic to Use the HTTPS Protocol

-The Web server must be configured to use HTTPS before enabling SSL communication for Oracle Business Intelligence.
-For information about how to configure SSL for Oracle WebLogic Server, see "SSL Configuration in Oracle Fusion Middleware" in Oracle Fusion Middleware Administrator's Guide.
+The WebLogic listening port must be configured to use HTTPS (for all Managed servers in a cluster) before enabling SSL communication for Oracle Business Intelligence.
+For more information about how to configure SSL for Oracle WebLogic Server, see "SSL Configuration in Oracle Fusion Middleware" in Oracle Fusion Middleware Administrator's Guide.